tsubasanoken/bault-user-config/README.md

 ### Do you have a `zmk-config` repo already?

-You can add the original BaulT repository as a module by modifying your `config/west.yml` file.
+You can add the BaulT zmk config repository as a module by modifying your `config/west.yml` file.

 ```yaml
 manifest: